gosub-com/Zurfur/README.md

 Or, if you only care about equality, implement `Equals` to get `==` and `!=` operators.

-There is no `->` operator.
-Using `.` dereferences a pointer.
+The `->` operator is only for lambda and not used to dereference a pointer.
+Pointers are dereferenced by the `.` operator, just like a reference.

 ## Basic types

     int8, uint8, byte, int16, uint16, int32, int, uint32, uint, int64, uint64
-    float32, float64, xint, xuint, decimal, string, Array, List, Map
+    float32, float64, xint, xuint, decimal, string, array, list, map

 `byte`, `int`, and `uint` are aliases for `uint8`, `int32`, and `uint32`.
-`string` is an immutable array of UTF8 encoded bytes.  `xint` and `xuint` are pointer sized integers, which could be 32 or 64 bits depending on run-time architecture.
+`string` is an immutable array of UTF8 encoded bytes.  `xint` and `xuint` are extended integer types, which could be 32 or 64 bits depending on run-time architecture.

-`Array<type>` is identical to an array.
-Type definitions like `[]int` are shorthand for `Array<int>`.
+`array<type>` is identical to an array.
+Type definitions like `[]int` are shorthand for `array<int>`.

-`List<type>` works just like an array, but has a capacity and dynamic size.
-It's similar to C#'s `List`, except that it indexes using a `ref` return.
+`list<type>` works just like an array, but has a capacity and dynamic size.
+It's similar to C#'s `list`, except that it indexes using a `ref` return.
 It acts just like an array including the ability to modify a field of a struct.